oiax/tgweb/README.md

 ### Cusotom color names

-Creating a file named `color_scheme.toml` in the `src` directory allows you to define custom color names for Tailwind CSS.
+Editing the `color_scheme.toml` in the `src` directory allows you to define custom color names for Tailwind CSS.

 A custom color name is a combination of a _palette_ and a _modifier_.
 The palette is a three-letter alphabet and the modifier is a one-letter alphabet.
 The palette and modifier are joined by a minus sign, like `bas-s` or `neu-d`.

-The following is a list of available palette names and their expected uses.
+The following is a list of available palettes and their expected uses.

 * **bas**: Base color (background color of entire website)
 * **neu**: Neutral color (a quiet color like gray, beige, ivory, etc.)